Conjurites/Conjurites/README.md

 # Conjurites

-**I'm Aymen aka Conjurites and many names, I consider myself as a Software Developer and CTF Lover (Bug Bounty Hunter in bad times).**
+**I'm Aymen aka Conjurites and many names, I consider myself as a Programmer and CTF Lover (Bug Bounty Hunter in bad times).**

 ## Skills: